Remembering Jerry Colbert

 Jerry’s lifelong calling was to use the medium of television to make a difference and to bring the nation together in the spirit of patriotism and love of country.
 Every year, A Capitol Fourth and the National Memorial Day Concert, two of television’s longest-running live shows, united the nation by commemorating America’s most important holidays.

-Inspired by the mission set out by John Adams to celebrate “with bonfires and illuminations from one end of this continent to the other,” Jerry began A Capitol Fourth 38 years ago on the West Lawn of the U.S. Capitol with just a few cameras, a small crew and the National Symphony Orchestra.
+Inspired by the mission set out by John Adams to celebrate “with bonfires and illuminations from one end of this continent to the other,” Jerry began A Capitol Fourth almost 40 years ago on the West Lawn of the U.S. Capitol with just a few cameras, a small crew and the National Symphony Orchestra.
 Since those humble beginnings, the show has grown to become the number one performance program on PBS and America’s National Independence Day Celebration.